Ahri Build Guide by Alara

 This gets its own section since so many people argue on this point, so these are my thoughts.

-Catalyst the Protector admittedly has the advantage here.
+Catalyst of Aeons admittedly has the advantage here.
 However, safe play and passive also provides good sustain.
 I would normally say it's situational here, but the next point is why I argue against Rod of Ages.

 Items fully built